The BT Home Essentials packages offer customers on low incomes an affordable broadband and/or home phone plan.

 Home phone calls

-In comparison to standard prices, the 700-minute call plan usually costs £8 per month, and the unlimited minutes call plan costs £18 per month.
+In comparison to standard prices, the anytime UK call plan usually costs £18 per month, while the pay as you go option costs £5 per month.
 So, BT Home Essentials offers a substantial saving for eligible customers, and an upgrade over the previous BT Basic plan.

 Do remember that calls to premium rate numbers and international calls aren't included in these call plans however, although customers will get BT Call Protect and Caller Display features.